lizbeth-thurm/regex-tutorial/Develop/email-validation-regex.md

 ### Character Classes

+Character classes in regex establish characters to be matched or ranges of characters.
+The following character classes are used in the email validation regex:

+- `[a-z]`
+    - Matches any letter, a through z.
+- `[0-9]`
+    - Matches any numeral, 0 through 9.
+- `\d`
+    - Also matches any numeral, 0 through 9.
+The "d" stands for "decimal."
+- `.`
+    - The arrangement `\.` indicates an escape character for the period.
+This is necessary because ordinarily the period has an actual fucntion within a character class and so the slash sets it off as a character to be searched, rather than using it for its other purpose (which for `.` is the wildcard character and will match *any* character in a string).

+### Grouping and Capturing

+Grouping in a regular expression is accomplished using parentheses `()`.
+The symbols inside the parentheses are "captured" allowing operators to be applied to the entire group.

+In the expression above, grouping occurs three times; in the beginning, after the "@" symbol, and at the end:

+- start:
+    - `^([a-z0-9_\.-]+)`
+    - This indicates that everything inside the parentheses is grouped and the `^` operator is applied to the whole thing.
+- after "@":
+    - `([\da-z\.-]+)\.`
+    - This simply groups everything inside the parentheses to occur before the "." before the extension at the end of the email address.
+- end:
+    - `([a-z\.]{2,6})$`
+    - This indicates that everything inside the parentheses is grouped and then the `$` operator is applied.

+### Bracket Expressions

-Character classes in regex are set off by square brackets: `[]`.
+Bracket expressions in regex are set off by square brackets: `[]`.
 The expression will match any of the characters inside the brackets.

-In the email validation regex, the character class occurs three times; once at the start, once after the "@" symbol, and once at the end:
+In the email validation regex, the bracket expression occurs three times; once at the start, once after the "@" symbol, and once at the end:

 - start:
     - `[a-z0-9_\.-]`